mac-comp240/activities_signed_integers/README.md

 	./twos_comp > tc_out

-This puts the output into a file called `twos_comp`.
+This puts the output into a file called `tc_out`.
 You can view that file using a program called less:

 	less tc_out